Anchor Advisors

 One of my favorite scenes from the movie The Internship with Vince Vaughn and Owen Wilson is when they’re being interviewed for the internship with Google.
 They’re asked to respond to a scenario in which they’re shrunken down to the size of nickels and dropped to the bottom of a blender.
 “What do you do?” asks Google employee BJ Novak.

-Out of the Box Interview Activities: Challenge Your Candidates
+Out-of-the-Box Interview Activities: Challenge Your Candidates

-These out of the box interview activities are a good test for anyone you’re considering hiring–and they’ll help illustrate a person’s real character.
+These out-of-the-box interview activities are a good test for anyone you’re considering hiring–and they’ll help illustrate a person’s real character.
 Try testing one out in your next interview, and see what new things you can learn from potential hires.